-New Art Therapy Service
+Art Therapy Service

-Art Therapy can be beneficial to anyone, regardless of age, ability or previous artistic experience.
-It can be particularly helpful for those who struggle with conventional modes of communication, enabling a stronger sense of connection and belonging.
+- Art therapy can be beneficial to anyone, regardless of age, ability or previous artistic experience.
+It can be particularly helpful for those who struggle with conventional modes of communication and offers a gentle way to work through trauma.